akka/alpakka/docs/src/main/paradox/unix-domain-socket.md

   version=$project.version$
 }

+The table below shows direct dependencies of this module and the second tab shows all libraries it depends on transitively.

+@@dependencies { projectId="unix-domain-socket" }

 ## Usage

 The binding and connecting APIs are extremely similar to the `Tcp` Akka Streams class. `UnixDomainSocket` is generally substitutable for `Tcp` except that the `SocketAddress` is different (Unix Domain Sockets requires a `java.io.File` as opposed to a host and port).
 Please read the following for details: